-OCAD University, which bills itself as a “university of the imagination,” offers three bachelor’s streams for undergrads with 16 majors, more than 20 art-related minors in subjects such as wearable technology, and six master’s degrees.
+OCAD University, known for studio-based and experiential education and research, offers three bachelor’s streams for undergrads with 16 majors, more than 20 art-related minors in subjects such as wearable technology, and seven master’s degrees.
 Third- and fourth-year students can take part in its art program in Florence, Italy.
 Each spring, graduating students show their work over several days in a public exhibition, GradEx.
 Their audience includes recruiters looking for new talent for galleries and firms.
 The downtown Toronto campus borders on trendy Queen Street West and busy Chinatown.
-It’s hard to miss the Sharp Centre for Design by British architect Will Alsop, which sits on spindly multicoloured columns behind the Art Gallery of Ontario, where students get free admission.
+It’s hard to miss the Sharp Centre for Design by British architect Will Alsop, which sits on spindly multicolored columns behind the Art Gallery of Ontario, where students get free admission.
 OCAD U has created new space for graduate studies, research labs and additional studios on Richmond Street West.
-This south campus houses the Onsite gallery, which will move into a new home across the street from its current location in spring 2017, as well as the Imagination Catalyst, an entrepreneurship and commercialization incubator.
-The expansion, says president Sara Diamond, is part of “a signiﬁcant contribution to building Canadian capacity in digital media and innovation, multiplying the value of investment in its creation many times over in jobs and economic impact.”
+Highlights include the Onsite Gallery, as well as the Imagination Catalyst, an entrepreneurship and commercialization incubator.
+OCAD U launched the Creative City Campus project in 2016, to further expand and enhance facilities.
+Recently announced: a research facility on the city’s waterfront.“We look forward to amplifying OCAD University’s digitally focused learning and research, as well as its connections to industry and community partners,” says president Sara Diamond.

 |Minimum entering grade||Tuition||Undergraduate students||Residence spaces|